turboapps/docs/building/working_with_turbo_studio/g-building_from_the_command_line.md

 ### Building from the Command Line

-The command-line version of TurboStudio is called <b>XStudio.exe</b> and can be found in the TurboStudio installation directory.
+The command-line version of Turbo Studio is called <b>XStudio.exe</b> and can be found in the Turbo Studio installation directory.
 See below for a list of command-line arguments and options for the XStudio tool.

 <table>
 	<tr>